Postgraduate Studentship Endowment Fund

 Helping meet the urgent need for postgraduate funding

-The rising cost of postgraduate education coupled with cuts in funding available from research councils such as the AHRC is causing a major barrier to entry for many exceptional graduate students.
-It is also increasingly assumed that PhD candidates will have a Masters degree, even though there is little or no central funding available at this level.
+The rising cost of postgraduate education coupled with cuts in funding available from UK Research and Innovation (previously Research Councils) is causing a major barrier to entry for many exceptional postgraduate students.
+It is also increasingly assumed that PhD candidates will have a Master’s degree, even though there is little or no central funding available at this level.

 Ana Elisa Ribeiro Orsi